 DOER intends to develop a Clean Peak Energy Certificate (CPEC) procurement mechanism in conjunction with the Electric Distribution Companies (EDCs) in order to meet the requirements set forth in 225 CMR 21.05(8) and pursuant to M.G.L. c.
 25A, § 17(c).

 DOER collaborated with the EDCs to develop a structure for the CPEC procurement.

-The Department of Energy Resources (DOER) has published guidelines on the topics listed below in order to support the Clean Peak Energy Standard regulation and provide further clarification to stakeholders.
+The Department of Energy Resources (DOER) publishes guidelines to support the Clean Peak Energy Standard regulation and provide further clarification to stakeholders.
 Guidelines may occasionally be updated, at which point DOER seeks stakeholder feedback on the revisions.